smudge/decks/railsconf-2022/slides.md

 <!--
 Secondly, we also launched a version of this for internal testing purposes.

-Teams have, like, a zillion test personas, which I've scribbled out, so you can't actually see them...
+Teams have added, like, a zillion test personas, which I've scribbled out, so you can't actually see them...

 But any Betterment employee has access to this and can test run the app with any persona.
 -->